General Anesthesia Vs. MAC | Donaldson Plastic Surgery

 The Basic Of General Anesthesia

 General anesthesia is a specially formulated combination of medications designed to cause a complete loss of consciousness and block body sensations during surgery.
-Because they are placed in a sleep-like state, patients who are under general anesthesia are unable to feel anything that happens to their bodies throughout the procedure.
+Because they are placed in a sleep-like state, patients who are under general anesthesia are unable to feel anything that happens to their bodies throughout the procedure, including the pain of the procedure or the movement of the anesthetist’s hands as he or she performs medical procedures.

-This type of anesthesia can be combined with muscle paralysis so that the surgical team can more easily move the patient’s body.
-General anesthesia is frequently used for surgical procedures such as hip replacements, cardiac surgery, cosmetic procedures, and even surgeries to correct congenital birth defects.
+This type of anesthesia can be combined with muscle paralysis so that the anesthetist can more easily move the patient’s body.
+General anesthesia is most frequently used for surgical procedures, such as hip replacements, cosmetic procedures and even surgeries to correct congenital birth defects.

-The most common method of delivery for general anesthesia involves a combination of an intravenous (IV) line through the arm and anesthetic gases.
+The most common method of delivery for general anesthesia involves a combination of an intravenous (IV) line through the arm and anesthetic gases to induce a sleep-like state.

 The Benefits Of General Anesthesia